Mcfloy/launchpad/README.md

 bookmark_6:
 bookmark_7:
 debug_mode: true # If true, the application will print debug messages such as the available midi devices
+hold_to: Normal # Set by default, can be "Pause" or "Stop".
+See below for more information.
 ```

 **Note:** The midi_in_device and midi_out_device are the names of the devices that are available on your system.